Affiliate links on Android Authority may earn us a commission. Learn more.

 ChatGPT’s creator OpenAI has stated that the chatbot will only remain free during the research preview phase.
 However, competition might allow you to use ChatGPT alternatives well into the future.

 Microsoft’s new Bing chat feature offers similar functionality as ChatGPT.
-Google is also working on a similar chatbot called Bard.
+Google has also released a similar chatbot called Bard.